Goodbye Embarrassment! 7 Simple Ways to Handle Awkward Social Situations

 6. Prepare for Recurring Situations

-If you tend to make the same mistake repeatedly (like being late or exaggerating descriptions), try preparing in advance.
+If you tend to make the same mistake repeatedly, try preparing in advance.
 Practicing a sincere and clear apology is a strong social skill.
+Embarrassment itself isn't a bad thing; it's proof that you are a real person who engages and interacts with the world.